 Now that may have been dramatic.

-Depending on how they are applied, lash extensions can be be way long, way too thick, and at times, really unrealistic.
+Depending on how they are applied, lash extensions can be way too long, way too thick, and at times, really unrealistic.
 They have a mind of their own and can spin or turn - the worst is when you have a rogue lash that cannot be tamed.
 It's inevitable that shadow will fall on the lashes as you complete your eye makeup, and the lashes will be forever grey, as it's not recommended to apply regular mascara on them.
 If you do insist on having them, please purchase the mascara that is compatible with them so that we can tweak them as we need to.

 I know that most adhesives are safe for the eye area, as well as the lashes.
 But keep in mind, an additional lash and adhesive on your own natural lash (and I'm talking 1:1 here), is a lot of stress on your natural fringe.
 While it's 100% true that our lashes shed naturally, and follow the hair growth cycle like other parts of our bodies, losing lashes and extensions is a lot more obvious.
 It's like a vicious cycle - they will fall out (or break off), but because the neighbouring lash is amped next to it, the gap it's left is all the more noticeable.